roman01la/react-horizon/README.md

 Behind the scenes React Horizon calls `subscribe` function on query object which returns RxJS Observable.
 Data received by that observable is then passed into React component as props.

-All subscriptions are disposed on `componentWillUnmount`.
+All subscriptions are disposed automatically on `componentWillUnmount`.

 ```js
 import React, { Component } from 'react';